-Bat Watch is a citizen science program to annually monitor bat populations in roost sites.
+The BC Annual Bat Count is a citizen science program to annually monitor bat populations in roost sites.
 Abandoned houses, barns, church steeples – and even currently-occupied structures – can provide a summer home to female bats and their young.
 Monitoring these “maternity colonies” can give biologists a good idea of how bat populations in an area are doing from year to year.
-With the occurrence of White-nose Syndrome in North America, monitoring these colonies is more important than ever.
+With the occurrence of White-nose Syndrome in western North America, monitoring these colonies is more important than ever.

-Level 1: Bat Reporter - One count over the summer (try between July 21 and August 15)
+- Level 1: Bat Reporter - One count over the summer (try between June 1 - 21)

-Level 2: Bat Tracker - One count between June 1 - 21 and one count between July 21 - August 15
+- Level 2: Bat Tracker - two counts between June 1 - 21

 - Arrive at your bat roost at sunset (bats will begin to emerge at dusk).

 - The air temperature should be at least 12 deg (C) with low wind speed.

 - Sit or stand outside so that the bats' exit point is visible from a comfortable distance.
 More than one person might be needed if bats are exiting from multiple points.

 - Tally the bats as they fly out for their nightly insect-eating.
 We can provide you with a hand “clicker” to make counting easy.
 Record your observations on the data sheet (see download below).